AYAN-IMRAN/Note-App/README.md

-# 📝 Modern Todo App — HTML, CSS & JavaScript
+# 📝 Modern Note App — HTML, CSS & JavaScript

-A **fast, minimal, and responsive** Todo App built with **HTML, CSS, and Vanilla JavaScript**.
+A **fast, minimal, and responsive** Note Taking App built with **HTML, CSS, and Vanilla JavaScript**.
-Easily manage your daily tasks, mark them as done, and stay organized — all in a sleek, modern UI.
+Easily create, edit, and delete notes — stay organized with a clean and modern interface.

 🚀 **Live Demo:** [Click Here to Try the App](https://note-app-tan-kappa.vercel.app/)

 ---

 ## ✨ Features
-- ➕ **Add Tasks** — Quickly add new tasks to your list
+- ➕ **Add Notes** — Quickly jot down your thoughts or ideas
-- ✅ **Mark as Completed** — Strike through tasks once done
+- ✏ **Edit Notes** — Update notes anytime with ease
-- 🗑 **Delete Tasks** — Remove completed or unwanted tasks easily
+- 🗑 **Delete Notes** — Remove notes you no longer need
-- 💾 **Local Storage Support** — Your tasks are saved even after refreshing
+- 💾 **Local Storage Support** — Your notes are saved even after refreshing
 - 📱 **Fully Responsive** — Works seamlessly on mobile, tablet, and desktop
 - 🎨 **Clean & Modern UI** — Stylish design for a pleasant user experience